Portages Practitioners

 Michael Meyer is a Licensed Independent Clinical Social Worker with years of experience serving the mental health needs of children and adults.
 He lives with his family in Superior, WI, and spends a lot of our time near or around Lake Superior.
 He has been working with kids and families in the Duluth area for the past 20 years.

-He continues his work now with Portages Health, serving the community members of the Mille Lacs Band of Ojibwe.
-His therapy services are provided both remotely and in person serving American Indian children and youth in the Hinkley School System and surrounding communities.
-He appreciates the Mille Lacs Band of Ojibwe for graciously allowing him to serve the community and believes the children of the Mille Lacs Band are a precious commodity and he will care for them as he does his own.
+He continues his work now with Portages Health, serving the community members of the Bois Forte Band of Chippewa.
+His therapy services are provided both remotely and in person serving American Indian children and youth in the VermilionCountry School and other schools in the surrounding communities.
+He appreciates the Bois Forte Band of Chippewa for graciously allowing him to serve the community and believes the children of the Bois Forte Band are a precious commodity and he will care for them as he does his own.

 • CLAIR KAEHR, MA, LMFT